Ontario's Environment Plan

 They cancelled the cap-and-trade program (Bill 4, Cap and Trade Cancellation Act).
 This Bill repeals Ontario’s cap-and-trade regime under the Climate Change Mitigation and Low-carbon Act, which had established a successful “polluter pay” carbon pricing system that generated funds for climate change mitigation and adaptation.

-As a result of cancelling the cap-and-trade program the Federal government is going to introduce a carbon pricing scheme (starting in January 1, 2019).
+As a result of Ontario cancelling the cap-and-trade program the Federal government implemented a carbon pricing scheme (starting in January 1, 2019).
 The Federal government claims that they are going to rebate about 90% of the moneys collected directly to Ontarians and that the majority will receive more than they will have to pay as a result of the carbon price.
 Details of how the rebate is to be processed are not available (as of late December 2018.)

 Bill 34, Green Energy Repeal Act repeals Ontario’s Green Energy Act, which had been passed in 2009 to facilitate energy conservation/efficiency programs and the development of renewable energy sources